ngeor/kamino/README.md

 - Push a release branch in the naming convention `release-x.y.z`
 - Wait for GitHub actions to publish the release
 - Merge to the main branch and delete the release branch
-- Update the change log with `git cliff`
+- Update the change log with `git cliff` and commit with a message like `chore(changelog): Updated changelog`